 One of the things I have consistently eaten since my bariatric surgery in April 2017 is egg muffins.
 We've made sausage egg muffins, ham egg muffins, and bacon egg muffins.
-They're always delicious, and they are super simple to put together.
+They're always delicious, and they are super simple to put together in a muffin tin.

 At first, after my surgery, I could only eat one mini egg muffin and that was it.
 Now, I usually eat two or three minis or one larger muffin along with some veggies, and it's a perfect high protein meal for any meal or even a snack.

 The thing I love most about egg muffins is that they're quick and easy - both to make and to eat.
 They make a great on-the-go meal for rushed mornings or for packed lunches or for times when I want to avoid the fast food meal that the rest of my family is planning to eat.
 I have some little Tupperware soup bowls that allow me to take my egg muffins on the road in a really easy container, and I take them everywhere.

 The recipe below calls for cheddar cheese.
 You wouldn't have to put cheddar cheese in these muffins, but its addition makes the finished muffins a lot richer and more flavorful than the muffins without the cheese.
 It's up to you; the recipe will work just as well without as with.

 What are sausage muffins?

 These breakfast muffins with sausage and eggs are hand-held little omelets that are high in protein and low in carbs.
 They're loaded with sausage, eggs, zucchini, and cheese.